 This herb is known to be a natural remedy for all types of arthritis, including gout.
 This may be due to stinging nettle's strong anti-inflammatory properties, which can help ease the swelling and pain associated with a gout attack.
 Studies have shown that stinging nettle suppresses joint inflammation in those suffering from arthritic diseases.
 Try stinging nettle tea to calm inflammation.

 Typically known for its immune-boosting properties, vitamin C may also help with gout.
 This is due to the vitamin's uricosuric effects, meaning it lowers uric acid levels in the body.
-In one study, high vitamin C intake was associated with a 45 percent lower risk of gout.
+In one study, high vitamin C intake was associated with a 45 percent lower risk of gout13.
 But positive results were seen with supplementation as low as 500 mg per day.
-So, try adding a vitamin C supplement to your routine or upping your intake with one of these six delicious vitamin-C-rich foods.
+So, try adding a vitamin C supplement to your routine or upping your intake with one of these seven delicious vitamin C-rich foods.

 Yup, good old H2O.
 Staying hydrated is always a good idea, but for gout sufferers in particular, increased water consumption can help stave off attacks.
 Boosting water intake has been shown to help the body flush out uric acid, lowering the risk for gout attacks.
 In fact, increased water consumption can cut the risk of hyperuricemia by up to 58 percent.
 A good rule of thumb is to aim for eight 8-ounce glasses per day, but hydration needs may vary based on physical activity, weather, and overall health.

 Although gout is no longer thought of as a "disease of kings," it is true that overindulgence, especially in red meat and alcohol can increase risk and exacerbate symptoms.
 Whether you are looking to reduce your risk of developing gout or stave off future attacks, simple lifestyle modifications can make a big difference.